In this week’s edition we have:

 The mood of the food preparer is just as important as the content of what we eat.
 Really digest that one.
 It goes beyond the culinary arts.

 As it goes for the kitchen so it goes on the farm.
 It shouldn’t be a stretch that the story of the food matters in a big way.
-Buying intentionally raised food is the difference between supporting and interiorizing all that come from this:
+Buying intentionally raised food is the difference between supporting and interiorizing all that come from good farms.

 It is also important to know “organic” food is getting watered down.
 The rules are changing.
 Most things labeled organic are not what you picture.
 The absolute ideal is growing your own food, cleanly.